cjakabos/portfolio-web/docs/platform/showcase-architecture.md

 What this shows:

+- the default portfolio runtime is intentionally small: shell, gateway, CloudApp, OpenMaps, and the vehicles backend behind it
-- the shell is the primary user entrypoint and loads breadth modules through module federation
+- the shell is the primary user entrypoint and loads breadth modules through module federation when extended profiles are enabled
 - the gateway remains the policy boundary for both product and operator traffic
 - the Jira integration is split: Jira CRUD goes through the gateway and `jiraproxy`, while the Jira remote owns its local Ollama-assisted AI features
-- the AI layer is part of the platform spine, not an isolated side project
+- the AI layer is a deliberate second act for the operator story, not a requirement for the default portfolio walkthrough

 ## 2. Gateway-Routed Request Flow